mittelmark/microemacs/README-standalone.md

 The  MicroEmacs  09 Text  Editor is a small  footprint  text  editor  with the following features:

-- single file small binary approx 2.5Mb
+- small  single  file  binary  approx  2.5Mb  (with  help  file  and  American dictionary embedded)
 - fast startup and low memory footprint (less than 2Mb usually)
-- session management
-- extensible macro language
 - Emacs like editing
 - support for many programming and markup languages
+- extensible macro language
+- session management
 - sophisticated embedded hypertext help system
 - same interface for terminal and GUI application
 - many themes
 - menu AND shortcut enabled
-- cross  platform  same  functionality  MacOS, Linux and Windows (an others on request)
+- cross  platform  same  functionality  MacOS, Linux and Windows (many others on request)
 - easy embedding of other tools

 The main cons:

-- no Unicode support only ISO 8859-1 ..
-15 amd Windows-Cp1252 support
+- no  Unicode  support - only ISO  8859-1 ..
+15 amd  Windows-Cp1252  support -
+  because it is an __Micro__Emacs
-- converting Unicode to these code pages would be possible
+- but:  converting  Unicode to these code pages and back would be  possible if really required
 - no softwrap facilities, wrap mode means automatically wrapping with newlines

 <a name="Main"> </a>
 ## Main files

-As these builds are stand-aline files, installation is simply a copy operation on your file  system  after  downloading.
+As these builds are stand-alone files, installation is simply a copy operation on your file  system  after  downloading the release file.
 The  following  files  provide  the following functionality.

 Mandatory:

-- mecb.bin - the terminal  version of the MicroEmacs 09, rename it to mec (mec.exe
+- _mecb.bin_ - the terminal  version of the MicroEmacs 09, rename it to mec (mec.exe
   on Windows) and place it into a folder  belonging to your PATH,  contains as well the help file and the American dictionary files.
-- mewb.bin - the GUI version  (mewb.exe),  using X11 on Linux and MacOS, rename it
+- _mewb.bin_ - the GUI version  (mewb.exe),  using X11 on Linux and MacOS, rename it
   to mew  (mew.exe on Windows)  and place it into a folder  belonging  to your PATH, contains as well the help file and the American dictionary files.

 Optional:

+- _mecw.bin_ - the combined  terminal and GUI version which is only  available for Unix systems like Linux and MacOS
-- X11 (Linux, MacOS): the _xfontsel_ tool for better font selection, installable via package manager (see below for details)
+- _xfontsel_ - X11 tool (Linux, MacOS) for better font selection, installable
+  via package manager (see below for details)
-- X11 (Linux, MacOS):  ttf-files.zip  selection of good looking TrueType fonts in a form usable for MicroEmacs and other X11  applications  (can be as well installed for Windows)
+- _ttf-files.zip_ - for X11 (Linux, MacOS) selection of good looking TrueType fonts
+  in a form usable for MicroEmacs and other X11  applications  (can be as well installed for Windows)
-- X11 (Linux, MacOS) - the _mkfontscale_ tool to add your own TrueType font to be used with MicroEmacs
+- _mkfontscale_ - X11 (Linux, MacOS) tool to add your own TrueType font to be used with MicroEmacs
-- bfs.bin  (bfs.exe)  - an  archiving  tool  which  allows  you to  modify  a
+- _bfs.bin_  (bfs.exe)  - an  archiving  tool  which  allows  you to  modify  a
   MicroEmacs executable for instance adding your own macro or dictionary files

 Details about these components are following below.